TashdidAlam/kodekloud_engineer_tasks/Github_Tasks/Level-2/Git_Create_Branches.md

 **Please do not try to make any changes in the code.**

+<span style="color: red;">The below commands based on different question server, user name & other details that might differ.
+So please read the task carefully before executing it. </span>

 SSH to storage server and switch to root

 ```